whalenpt/pwutils/README.md

 ```bash
 cmake -S . -B build -DPWUTILS_EXAMPLES::BOOL=ON
 ```
-A program using pwutils will need to link to the pwutils library pwutils (or its static counterpart pwutils_static).
+A program using pwutils will need to link to the pwutils library

 # License #
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE.txt) file for details